mnit-rtmc/iris/docs/cameras.md

 Select `View ➔ Video ➔ Encoder Types` menu item

-Encoder type represents a specific make and model of video encoder.
+An encoder type represents a specific make and model of video encoder.
 All cameras with the same type share a common configuration.

 Field    | Description
 ---------|------------------